-- System procedure if the extension is necessary for the child to complete evidence-based - 3 treatment as required by the case plan.
+- 2 System procedure if the extension is necessary for the child to complete evidence-based - 3 treatment as required by the case plan.
 If evidence-based treatment is not available, an extension - 4 may be granted if the youth is engaged in alternative court-approved treatment that will not be - 5 completed before the previously ordered term of probation expires. - 6 The total duration of probation, including juvenile intensive probation and extensions in all - 7 cases, may not exceed twelve eighteen months unless the court provides written authorization - 8 to allow a child to complete evidence-based treatment that will not be completed before - 9 probation expires.
-Probation may not be extended solely to collect restitution.
-If probation is - terminated with restitution owing, Unified Judicial System procedure may govern the collection. - Each child placed on probation shall be given a written statement of the terms and - 12 conditions of probation and the probation policy.
-The terms and conditions, as well as the - probation extension policy, shall be explained to the child. - 14 The court shall review the terms and conditions of probation and the progress of each child - placed on probation at least once every four six months.
+Probation may not be extended solely to collect restitution unless the child - 10 has failed to make a good faith effort to make restitution payments.
+If probation is terminated - with restitution owing, Unified Judicial System procedure may govern the collection. - Each child placed on probation shall be given a written statement of the terms and - conditions of probation and the probation policy.
+The terms and conditions, as well as the - probation extension policy, shall be explained to the child. - 15 The court shall review the terms and conditions of probation and the progress of each child - placed on probation at least once every four six months.
 The court may release a child from - probation or modify the terms and conditions of the child's probation at any time, but any child - who has complied satisfactorily with the terms, conditions, and duration of probation shall be - released from probation and the jurisdiction of the court terminated.
-If the duration of probation - 19 previously prescribed has expired, the court shall release the child from probation and terminate - 20 jurisdiction.

-- 21 Section 2.
-That § 26-8C-14 be amended to read: - 22 26-8C-14.
-The terms and conditions of probation of a delinquent child shall be specified by - rules or orders of the court and by court services officers. - 24 The duration of juvenile probation shall be specified by order of the court but may not exceed four six months unless:
+If the duration of probation - 20 previously prescribed has expired, the court shall release the child from probation and terminate - 21 jurisdiction. - Section 2.
+That § 26-8C-14 be amended to read: - 23 26-8C-14.
+The terms and conditions of probation of a delinquent child shall be specified by - rules or orders of the court and by court services officers.